QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/chain-of-responsibility.md

 [Go back](..)

 Let's say a client wants something.
-We are gonna ask each element in list of classes that we defined, if they can do it.
+We are gonna ask each element in a list of classes that we defined, if they can do it.

 * ✅ : flexibility, classes are less linked with each other